openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

 * AI PM: Clarify requirements on FAT partitions
 * AI lmb, Holgi: Claryfy requirements on filesystems (see below)
 * AI Architecture maintainers: Clarify which configurations of RAID are bootable, possibly under which conditions
-* AI: Veryfy support of resizing logical volumes for LVM
+* AI: Verify support of resizing logical volumes for LVM
 * AI: Clarify why we do not support encryption of root filesystem, which tools would possibly need to be fixed
 * AI: speak with different parties which requirements they have on automated proposal (Cloud, SES, SAP, ...)
 * AI: Define when dedicated boot partition is needed before merging into the
 * AI: Provide specifics for zFCP devices
 * AI: Define requirements on /boot/zipl partition
 * AI: Provide details about specific tools for first sector writing, reasoning for two copies of kernel (why two?) for DASD